 STREET Bangkok Fry & Beer has multiple locations.
 We ate at the location at 71 Rue du Faubourg Poissonnière, 75009 Paris, France.

 Paris is the global epicenter for dessert.
-From pastries to chocolate, this French city has the best sweets in the world.
+From pastries to chocolate, this French city has the best French sweets in the world.
 The key is to know where to eat the best of the best.

-Our Paris Pastry Guide features forty of the city’s top pâtisseries and chocolatiers.
+Discover the the city’s top pâtisseries and chocolatiers.
 If you’re craving ice cream, we have an option for that too.

 Drinking in Paris